CongducPham/LowCostLoRaGw/gw_advanced/README.md

 in the /etc/rc.local file, before the "exit 0" line

-If you use the config_raspbian.sh script, it can do it for you.
+If you use the config_gw.sh script, it can do it for you.

 **IMPORTANT NOTICE**: when the gateway is run at boot, it is run under root identity.
 In the post_processing_gw.py script, the folder path for log files is now hard coded as /home/pi/Dropbox/LoRa-test instead of ~/Dropbox/LoRa-test in previous version.
 In this way, even if the gateway is run under root identity, the log files are stored in the pi user account.